 And behind yet another fun tone on tone door, we bring you their bedroom…

 The super tall ceilings are accented by dramatic high-hung drapes, and Amber plans to DIY a giant upholstered headboard (using this tutorial) for the wall behind the bed to balance out the height on the window wall (fingers crossed that she sends us photos of her masterpiece when it’s completed!).

 And we noticed a second door related DIY project that we loved, this one involving those metal radiator sheets that you can buy at any home improvement center on the cheap.
 Adam simply cut out the horizontally slatted tops of their closet doors (they didn’t like their shutter-like appearance since the rest of the doors in their home were of the flat six-panel variety) and inserted the patterned metal pieces in their place.

-And they’re lucky to have two closets in their master bedroom, so it feels nice and balanced to have one set of metallic doors on each side of the room.
+And they’re lucky to have two closets in their bedroom, so it feels nice and balanced to have one set of metallic doors on each side of the room.
 Especially since Amber stores her two extra dining chairs in the bedroom (which have the same hammered gold tone as the metal door inserts).

 As for the kitchen, it’s still a work in progress.
 But Amber has promised to send us some follow up photos down the line when they finally tackle it.
 And speaking of fearlessly tackling DIY projects, Adam had actually just completed this brick patio in their backyard just a day before our arrival.
 How’s that for made-it-myself mojo?
 Of course they still have to get some furnishings (and Adam’s even talking about building in a grill area) so we’ll be sure to share those photos whenever they get ‘er done.